freesig/test_rendy/docs/src/tri_tutorial.md

             let (width, height) = window.inner_size().to_physical(window.hidpi_factor()).into();

 ```
-Add the triangle pipeline as a node on the graph.
+Automatically build the triangle pipeline into a graph node which contains only one render pass, with one subpass and one pipeline inside that subpass
 ```rust
             graph_builder.add_node(
                 TriangleRenderPipeline::builder()